bitsofcotton/p0/README.md

 # Tips on 4 of choices
 This p0 depends on the decomposition low-frequency part (plain p0), high-frequency part (multiplication inverse), linear part (minimum square) and no information be gained part (average).
 So this is a max rank to categorize input stream, also be a enough dimension to predict.
+And linear part might be included some plain or inverse part, so integrate them.
+In that case, the const. dimension are treated as some sub sequence part summation dependant in the stream (x, f(x), status), especially x\_k - x\_(k-1).

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing